 Browse our full range of construction site security products (opens in new tab)

-- To operations, including ongoing works and schedules, disruption to which costs millions each year.
+- Operations – including ongoing works and schedules, disruption to which costs millions each year.

-As an example, the relatively high cost of fuel means that fuel theft is popular: it can easily be reused and disappear without trace, whilst the single action of stealing fuel from a construction site can have repercussions which threaten operations, property and life:
+- Fuel – the high cost of fuel means that fuel theft is popular: it can easily be reused and disappear without trace, whilst the single action of stealing fuel from a construction site can have repercussions which threaten operations, property and life.

-- Property cost – expensive plant may be damaged in the process of the theft.
+- Property damage – expensive plant may be damaged in the process of the theft.